zidaneho/help-nav/README.md

-# Voice Navigator - Fish Audio TTS

-A Chrome extension that helps elderly users navigate websites using voice commands, visual highlights, and an interactive assistant for easier, independent browsing.
-Features premium text-to-speech powered by Fish Audio API, enhanced cursor guidance, and a chatbox interface.
+# Spotlight

+A voice-guided web navigation assistant that helps users browse websites using voice commands and visual guidance.
+Spotlight highlights exactly where to click, making web navigation intuitive and accessible for everyone, especially elderly users and those with cognitive or visual challenges.

 ## Features

 ### Core Features
 - 🎤 **Voice Commands**: Navigate websites hands-free with natural voice commands
+- 💡 **Spotlight Panel**: Interactive assistant that minimizes to stay out of your way
+- 🎯 **Smart Highlighting**: Multi-layer visual feedback (arrows, pulsing dots, tooltips, animated cursor)
+- 👆 **Show, Don't Do**: Highlights where to click instead of auto-clicking, maintaining user control
-- 🐟 **Fish Audio TTS**: High-quality, natural-sounding text-to-speech responses
+- 🐟 **Fish Audio TTS**: Optional premium text-to-speech (auto-falls back to native browser TTS)
-- 🧭 **Assistant Panel**: Interactive chatbox for text-based guidance and help
 - 🖱️ **Enhanced Cursor**: Large, accessible cursor with animated guidance
-- 🎯 **Smart Highlighting**: Multi-layer visual feedback (arrows, pulsing dots, tooltips)
 - 📍 **Step Indicators**: Clear on-screen instructions for each action
-- 🔄 **Automatic Fallback**: Uses native browser TTS if Fish Audio is not configured
 - ♿ **Accessibility First**: Designed specifically for elderly and cognitive load-sensitive users

 ### Visual Enhancements